LorenEarl/SledgeDistillery/README.md

     cursor.execute("SELECT * FROM `Main` WHERE DL=? and State=?",IDNUmber,SelectedState)
     rows = cursor.fetchall()
+    # Logic that checks for database entry matching the input, if there isn't then they are allowed,
+    #   if so it will check volum/purchase history and make a decision according to the findings
     if len(rows)==1:
         print('present in last 30-days,checking volume')
         cursor.execute("SELECT * FROM `Main` WHERE DL=? and State=?",IDNUmber,SelectedState)